Find partners

 About the show

-Digital Afterlife: Hollywood & AI Tech explores Hollywood's AI-driven tech, artist copyright battles, entertainment policy, and film industry disruption.
-We also discuss how photography and other visual media are disrupted by AI innovation, exploring the latest global startups and research in AI photography, video, grief, digital afterlife tech, and other visual media.
-Ginger Liu is the founder/CEO of Ginger Media & Entertainment—a media and entertainment expert, MFA photographer, filmmaker, journalist, and AI/visual media researcher. gliumedia.com gingerliu.com https://gingerliu.substack
+Digital Afterlife: Hollywood & AI Tech explores the latest news in Hollywood's AI-driven tech, artist copyright battles, entertainment policy, and film industry disruption.
+We explore the latest global startups and research in AI entertainment and media.
+Entertainment AI Tech News rounds up the latest Hollywood and global news Digital Afterlife News explores visual media, digital afterlife technology, and startups.
+Ginger Liu, MFA, is the founder of Ginger Media & Entertainment and is a multimedia journalist and researcher. gliumedia.com gingerliu.com https://gingerliu.substack

 Listen to episodes